shingo103/Kuku/README.md

 $ ./waf intstall
 ```

-By default, compiled program will be installed to `/usr/local/`.
+By default, compiled program is installed to `/usr/local/`.
 You can change the install directory using `--prefix` option for configuration:

 ```sh
 $ ./waf configure --prefix=/path/to/install/directory
 ```

 ## Quickstart
-Giving two integers will generate *kuku* table:
+Giving two integers will generate a *kuku* table:

 ```sh
 $ kuku 9 9